iwsif/Auto_with_bash/README.md

 **auto_mariadb.bash**

-**Install and enable mariadb server**
+**Install and enable mariadb server.**

-*Mariadb is a high performance mysql-server.See documentation on official website.It is recommended to start mariadb secure installation script before you start operations with maria database.
+*Mariadb is a high performance mysql-server.See documentation on official website.It is recommended to start mariadb secure installation script before you start operations with maria database.*

 Steps: